 - Incorporate users as part of your brand narrative.
 Make your followers and audience central characters in your brand’s story – not extras wandering around a set.
 The best way that you can do this seamlessly is by working alongside Creative agencies that have vast experience integrating audience insights to improve the brand story.

 - If you notice the same faces or usernames supporting your brand through several live sessions, reward them by returning the support.
-Even a small show of live, spontaneous recognition can have a big impact on the audience’s perceptions.
+Even a small show live, spontaneous recognition can have a big impact on the audience’s perceptions.
 When they see you rewarding loyalty, they’ll be inspired to be more loyal.
 It’s a positive perpetuation cycle.

 - Accept that you will occasionally be stranded in the proverbial desert without any real answers.
 It’s better to offer a sincere, “I’m not sure, but I’ll find out and get back to you …” than it is to try to sell them an answer which has no conviction.
 Remember, authenticity is an asset in live recording, not a liability.